binraider/UmbracoCustomVBP/README.md

 5) Don't forget to upload your folders and files to the blob storage.

-## HOW IT WORKS
-It works by individually downloading the requested files and then pumping them out through the website front door as bytes, as if they are hosted locally.

 ## SETTINGS EXPLAINED
 Going through the settings in turn: